MicrosoftDocs/azure-aks-docs/articles/aks/istio-support-policy.md

 ### AKS compatibility
 Each revision of the add-on is compatible with a set of AKS minor versions established by the [upstream Istio support and release calendar][istio-support-calendar].

-## Allowed, supported, and blocked features and configurations
+## Allowed, supported, and blocked customizations

 The Istio-based service mesh add-on for AKS designates features and [configuration options][istio-meshconfig] as `allowed`, `supported`, or `blocked`.